vm6502q/qrack.github.io/docs/api/qinterface.rst

 Arithmetic
 ----------

-Qrack can build with quantum arithmetic methods, using CMake option ``-DENABLE_ALU``.
+Qrack can build with quantum arithmetic methods, using CMake option ``-DENABLE_ALU=ON``.
 Build the Doxygen locally with that option for documentation.

 Algorithmic Implementations
 ---------------------------